Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Preliminaries

 where $\vlambda \in \sR^{n_g}$ and $\vnu\in \sR^{n_h}$ are the Lagrange multipliers, also known as dual variables, associated to the inequality and equality constraints respectively.
 To simplify notation, we introduce the stacked primal-dual vector~$\vchi^\top = (\vz^\top, \vlambda^\top, \vnu^\top)$ with $\vchi \in \sR^{n_{\vchi}}$ and $n_{\vchi}= n_{\vz} + n_g + n_h$.
 Let $\vchi^\star(\vzeta)$ denote an optimal primal-dual vector solving~\eqref{eq:generalNLP} and satisfying the Karush-Kuhn-Tucker~(KKT) conditions~\citep{nocedalNumericalOptimization2006}, and let $g$ satisfy the linear-independency constraint qualifications~\citep{nocedalNumericalOptimization2006}, then the equalities of the KKT conditions form an implicit function~$F:\sR^{n_{\vchi}} \times \sR^{n_{\vzeta}} \rightarrow \sR^{n_{\vchi}}$ of the form

-where the operator~$\odot$ denotes the Hadamard (elementwise) product.
+where the operator~$\odot$ denotes the Hadamard (element-wise) product.
 In order to obtain the first-order NLP sensitivities of the optimal primal-dual solution with respect to the NLP parameters~$\nabla_{\vzeta} \vchi^\star(\vzeta) \in \sR^{n_{\vchi}\times n_{\vzeta}}$,~\eqref{eq:NLP_implicit_function} can be implicitly differentiated almost everywhere~\citep{fiaccoSensitivityStabilityAnalysis1990} forming the following linear system

 with the coefficient matrix~$\nabla_{\vchi^\star} F(\vchi^\star; \vzeta) \in \sR^{n_{\vchi} \times n_{\vchi}}$ and the right-hand-side matrix~$-\nabla_{\vzeta} F(\vchi^\star;\vzeta) \in \sR^{n_{\vchi} \times n_{\vzeta}}$.
-The first-order NLP sensitivities can therefore be obtained by solving~\eqref{eq:IFT_for_sens} for $\nabla_{\vzeta} \vchi^\star(\vzeta)$.
-In the context of MPC as policy in RL, \citet{brandnerReinforcedModelPredictive2024b} show that the second-order NLP sensitivities can be obtained in a similar fashion and also boil down to the solution of a linear system.
+The first-order NLP sensitivities can therefore be obtained by solving~\eqref{eq:IFT_for_sens} for $\nabla_{\vzeta} \vchi^\star(\vzeta)$. \reviewed{The second-order NLP sensitivities can be obtained in a similar fashion and also boil down to the solution of a linear system~\citep{brandnerReinforcedModelPredictive2024b, grosReinforcementLearningBased2021}}.
 However the right-hand-side matrix requires third partial derivatives of the Lagrangian with respect to full primal-dual vector.
 This can render the computation intractable, for instance if the number of primal-dual variables~$\vchi$ is large, or if highly nonlinear terms appear in the NLP such that the third partial derivatives become extremely convoluted.